ipgdbali/entity/README.md

 Each attribute of an entity may have its value to be be copied from or to another memory using methods.
 To be able to store a value into an attribute, an attribute size must be defined along its name.
-Attribute definition is made before an entity can be made.
+Attribute definition (CFields class) is made before an entity can be made.

 ## Get started
 ### 1. Create a Fields from Field